Aims and scope of the journal

 Opinion papers or a simple collection of readily available information with no original research or critique from the author(s) that do not add to the knowledge of experts in the field are accepted.
 Please look at a recent issue of the journal to see the elements of each article type.

 In general, articles will follow the IMRD system – introduction, materials and methods, results and discussion.
-Original articles word limit is 4000.
+The original article's words limit is 4000.

-Introduction – set premise for study, give sufficient background to justify study, state objective(s) and hypothesis if study is hypothesis-driven.
+Introduction – set the premise for study, give sufficient background to justify study, state objective(s) and hypothesis if the study is hypothesis-driven.

 Results – succinctly report the results, provide sufficient detail that data analysis can be replicated, refer to figures and tables when necessary (do not duplicate results).